VityaSchel/lufin/README.md

 2. You know how web servers work and can setup nginx reverse proxy, let’s encrypt certificates or Cloudflare free SSL, as this is out of this guide’s scope
 3. You will need a domain for this service.
 You can either use two domains (one for frontend and one for backend/subdomain) or a single domain with backend serving under a nested route, such as /api
 4. You have [bun](https://bun.sh) installed — it’s a server JavaScript runtime, the language both frontend and backend are written in.
 Node.js won’t work, deno is not tested.
-5. You have MongoDB installed, configured and ready to accept connections.
-Mongo Atlas will probably work although not tested.
+5. You have the database installed, configured and ready to accept connections.
+   - **If you want MongoDB:** Mongo Atlas will probably work although not tested.
 No need to create a database, collection or indexes, just obtain the connection string and ensure new collection can be created through it.
+   - **If you want PostgreSQL:** We use Drizzle ORM which should handle all preparations for you.
+Please create a database, a user with full access only to that database and set up pg_hba.conf to allow it to connect.
+Ideally you want to use scram-sha-256 even locally, but under no circumstances you should use anything else if you open access to the database remotely outside of your server's internal local network.
+   - **If you need a general advice on what DB to choose:** if you want simplicity and fast bootstrap, choose mongo, if you want best practice, best class security and stability, choose PostgreSQL.
+Both are well tested in terms of this project.
+After several millions of rows/documents PostgreSQL is also significantly faster, but why would you host millions of encrypted files anyway?
-Remember: you are solely responsible for your database security.
+   - **Remember:** you are solely responsible for your database security.
 Do not expose it to the internet, or, at the very least, create a user with a strong password.
-MongoDB configuration is out of this guide’s scope
+Database configuration instructions are out of this guide’s scope.
 6. You have a basic understanding of what S3 is and how it works.
 Basically it’s a programmatic interface for cloud file storage.
 The easiest and cheapest way to get your own S3-compatible cloud storage is Cloudflare R2, in my opinion.
 First 10 GB for free and no charge for egress traffic.
 Any other S3-compatible cloud provider will work too, although not tested.
 Only S3 is supported as of now.
 Obtain S3 credentials as you will need them in step 10.
-In Cloudflare R2 you can obtain those in R2 -> API -> Account Tokens
+In Cloudflare R2 you can obtain those in R2 -> API -> Account Tokens.

 Follow these instructions to install lufin to your server: